TRUST & TRANSPARENCY

 Data sources & methodology

-WaterCheckup pulls from the same public federal databases that water utilities report to.
+WaterCheckup pulls from the same public federal databases that public water systems report to.
 We merge them by ZIP code, translate the results into plain language, and match them to filter recommendations.
 We are not a laboratory and we do not sample your tap.

 This page explains every data source we use, how the Water Quality Score is calculated, and what our reports do — and don't — tell you.